mkmat/Z1plus-code/README.md

 creates a LAMMPS-dump file or LAMMPS-dump trajectory file.
 If the option -unfolded is given, the dump-file contains unfolded coordinates (xu yu zu), otherwise it contains folded (wrapped) coordinates (x,y,z).
 The dump-file contains two bead types: type 1 (interior beads), type 2 (terminal beads).
 The script is available for download in the scripts folder.

+## How to merge shortest path and original configuration file into a single data or dump trajectory?

+Call

+    perl ./Z1+export.pl

+to see the options.
+It creates data or dump files or trajectories for selected (or all) snapshots and assigns bead types 1,2,3 for the original chains, and bead types 4,5,6 for the shortest path.

 ## Are there benchmark configurations to test my own implementation of Z1+?

 Yes, some of the benchmark configurations treated in the publication are available from the benchmark-configurations directory.